-Wabash Trace Nature Trail is a 44 mile lightly trafficked point-to-point trail located near Council Bluffs, IA that features beautiful wild flowers and is rated as moderate.
+Wabash Trace Nature Trail is a 44 mile lightly trafficked point-to-point trail located near Council Bluffs, Iowa that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash